1-844-987-5777 Mon-Fri: 9am-5pm EST

-In our last blog we talked about Fall Fishing and finding the fall bite.
+In our previous seasonal blog we talked about Fall Fishing and finding the fall bite.
 The fall fishing window opens and closes relatively quickly for large portions of country.
 For many, November signals a big drop in both air temperatures and water temperature.
 When that happens, many put their fishing kayaks away for the winter.
 If you are too addicted to your kayak (not a farfetched concept if you own one), is it safe to use your kayak through the winter months?

 If you plan on using your fishing kayak through the winter months, you'll need to make sure you have the right gear and take the right precautions when setting out on cold water.
 Let's talk more about why cold water is dangerous, gear that you can both wear and have on your kayak to keep you safe, and tips to keep yourself safe on the water.